jaki pona

 a become, will, pursue actions to arrive to (a certain state), "future tense"

-m something-to-be in the future, coming, arriving
+m to become, coming, arriving

 kasi kasi